o3de/o3de.org/content/docs/userguide/vr/instant-vr.md

 ---
-description: ' Use &ALYlong;''s instantVR slice as a starting point from which you can quickly create a virtual reality level with scripts and assets that provide VR functionality. '
+description: ' Use Amazon Lumberyard''s instantVR slice as a starting point from which you can quickly create a virtual reality level with scripts and assets that provide VR functionality. '
 title: Using the InstantVR Slice